Certain factors affect prognosis (chance of recovery) and treatment options.

-- The stage of the cancer (whether it affects part of the hypopharynx, involves the whole hypopharynx, or has spread to other places in the body).
-Hypopharyngeal cancer is usually detected in later stages because early symptoms rarely occur.
+The stage of the cancer (whether it affects part of the hypopharynx, involves the whole hypopharynx, or has spread to other places in the body).
+Hypopharyngeal cancer is usually detected in later stages because early signs and symptoms rarely occur.

 Patients who have had hypopharyngeal cancer are at an increased risk of developing a second cancer in the head or neck.
 Frequent and careful follow-up is important.